Business in the Biosciences 4Y option BIOL4298

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 Where, exceptionally, reassessment on Honours courses is required to satisfy professional/accreditation requirements, only the overall course grade achieved at the first attempt will contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-This course aims to develop an understanding of the factors involved in commercialising bioscience knowledge and research, including appropriate regulatory requirements.
+This course aims to develop an understanding of the factors involved in commercialising bioscience knowledge and research.
 During the course, students will:

 ■ Develop an appreciation of how creativity and innovation can influence the development of sound business proposals